daniel-lofaso-hub/se_project_spots/README.md

 - Intro
 - Figma
+- Images
 - Github
+- Project Pitch Video

 **Intro**

 In this project, I created a webpage that has functionality on desktop, tablet, and mobile browsers.
-I utilized HTML and CSS with Responsive Design.
+I utilized HTML and CSS with Responsive Design, using tools like CSS Grid and media queries.

 **Figma**